martindocs-bootcamp/.github/profile/README.md

 We welcome contributions from the community!
 If you're interested in contributing to a project or proposing a new one, please follow these guidelines:

-1. [Fork the repository](link-to-fork) you want to contribute to.
+1. Fork the repository: Replace this with the actual link to where you can fork the repository on the platform.
 2. Create a new branch: `git checkout -b feature/new-feature`.
 3. Make your changes and commit them: `git commit -m 'Add new feature'`.
 4. Push your changes to your fork: `git push origin feature/new-feature`.
-5. Submit a pull request: [Link to PR guidelines](link-to-pr-guidelines).
+5. Submit a pull request: Replace this with the actual link to your project's guidelines on submitting pull requests.

 ## Code of Conduct